gbif/data-blog/content/post/2021-07-21-did-you-know.md

 > This will bring you to the Elastic Search ingestion logs for this particular ingestion process run on that dataset
 >
 > ###### If this particular example does no longer show the Elastic Search log entries, try a more recent one to get an idea of the options provided by the logs in general
+> ###### Alternative option: a registered dataset contact for the dataset in question, logged in to their GBIF.org user account using the same email address, has access to the logs from the dataset page in a segment "Because you are a trusted contact".
+The logs accessed from here will be pre-filtered to the most recent ingestion run.
+Alternatively, the "history" option will enter the same registry page as through the pathway sketched out in the suggested answer

 #### Poll: Which of these components can be helpful for diagnosing issues with a specific dataset?